Abigail McDowell Abigail McDowell

 as ego’s magnifying glass

-to reaffirm reality as opaque
+to reaffirm reality as an opaque

 substance you can see, study, and praise

-they foolishly forget
+you foolishly forget

 she was once a siren’s secret